gtollefson/mipBarcodeR/README.md

 - `fw`: Forward barcode sequence
 - `rev`: Reverse barcode sequence

-This format is compatible with nanopore sequencing platforms.
+This format is compatible with sample demultiplexing with Elucidator.

 ## Error Handling